netbox-community/go-netbox/docs/WritableIPSecProfileRequest.md

 ### NewWritableIPSecProfileRequest

-`func NewWritableIPSecProfileRequest(name string, mode IPSecProfileModeValue, ikePolicy IKEPolicyRequest, ipsecPolicy IPSecPolicyRequest, ) *WritableIPSecProfileRequest`
+`func NewWritableIPSecProfileRequest(name string, mode IPSecProfileModeValue, ikePolicy BriefIKEPolicyRequest, ipsecPolicy BriefIPSecPolicyRequest, ) *WritableIPSecProfileRequest`

 NewWritableIPSecProfileRequest instantiates a new WritableIPSecProfileRequest object This constructor will assign default values to properties that have it defined,